Considered the first native Israeli dish, Eggplant and Eggs Pita Sandwich (Sabich) is popular street food, and very flavorful and easy to make.

 Sometimes you find yourself in a tight spot, only to find out later that what you thought was your bad luck at work turned out to be a blessing in disguise.
-Imagine that, I almost left Israel without tasting Eggplant and Eggs Pita Sandwich (Sabich).
+Imagine that, I almost left Israel without tasting this Eggplant and Eggs Pita Sandwich (Sabich).
 That would have been nothing short of a tragedy.

 Sure, all the parts seem to have come from elsewhere (The salat yerakot yisraeli [Israeli Vegetable Salad] is from Palestinian and Arab origin.
-The huevos haminados [Oven Eggs] are of Sephardi [Spanish Jewish] origin, and tahini is used all throughout the Middle East) but it was in Israel where somebody first stuffed all this into a pita bread.
+The huevos haminados [Oven Eggs] are of Sephardi [Spanish Jewish] origin, and tahini is used all throughout the Middle East) but it was in Israel where somebody first stuffed all this into pita bread.

 Like you would expect, every vendor keeps their recipe behind tight lips, and some of those versions are going to be very difficult to reproduce elsewhere.

-- Dry skin of 5 purple onions
+- Dry skin of 5 red onions

 - 1 teaspoon of coffee

-- ½ teaspoon of sodium bicarbonate
+- 1/2 teaspoon of sodium bicarbonate

 - 6 eggs